-What is a Tool Grinder, Filer, or Sharpener?
+Life As a Tool Grinder, Filer, or Sharpener

 - Straighten workpieces and remove dents, using straightening presses and hammers.

-Tool Grinders, Filers, and Sharpeners state the following job skills are important in their day-to-day work.
+When polled, Tool Grinders, Filers, and Sharpeners say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.